p4lang/p4c/backends/ebpf/psa/README.md

 # Design

 The PSA to eBPF compiler provides two flavors of generated eBPF code: TC-based design and XDP-based design.
-The TC-based design leverages eBPF TC (Traffic Control) hook and is able to implement any PSA program at the cost of performance.
+The TC-based design leverages eBPF TC (Traffic Control) hook and is able to implement any PSA program.
 The XDP-based design offloads packet processing to eBPF XDP (eXpress Data Path) hook and provides better performance than the TC-based flavor.
 However, the XDP-based design lacks support for packet recirculation, QoS (no integration with TC qdisc) and CLONE_E2E packet path.